 3. Rate the effort made by the faculty in delivering lectures? ☐ High ☐ Moderate ☐ Low Analysis: 68% of the students rated the efforts made by the faculty in delivering lectures as High 30% of the students rated the efforts made by the faculty in delivering lectures as Moderate 2% of the students rated the efforts made by the faculty in delivering lectures as Low Interpretation: From the above analysis it can be inferred that majority of the students are highly satisfied towards the efforts made by the faculty in delivering the lectures.
-4. To what extent do you think you can apply the knowledge acquired in this two years course at your work place/real life situations? ☐ Best ☐ Better ☐ Good ☐ Average Analysis: ➤ 34% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Best ➤ 38% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Better

-- ➤ 22% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Good - ➤ 6% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Average
+4. To what extent do you think you can apply the knowledge acquired in this two years course a your work place/real life situations? ☐ Best ☐ Better ☐ Good ☐ Average Analysis: 34% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Best 38% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Better 22% of the students responded that they were able to apply the knowledge acquired during the course at their work place/real life situations as Good the course at their work place/real life situations as Average